Lockdown 4.0: Full list of what is allowed and what is not

 New Delhi, May 16: The Centre has come up with a fresh set of guidelines after extending the lockdown till May 31.

 The Centre has said that religious places will continue to remain shut until May 31.
 The Centre has also said that masks would be compulsory in public.
-However the guidelines issued by the Ministry of Home Affairs says that stadiums can remain open, but no people are allowed inside.
+However, the guidelines issued by the Ministry of Home Affairs says that stadiums can remain open, but no people are allowed inside.

 Let us take a look at what is allowed and what is now: